shuangzhao100/TextClassification/README.md

 -- SVM benchmark model (without tuning hyperparameters): test MSE is 3.23 -- SVM hyperparameter tuing (using GridSearch): test MSE is 1.22 (3) Experimented with the Universal Sentence Encoder
+- The Ridge model fed with a deep sentence embedder has the test MSE of 1.56.

+### Results
+The Ridge model fed with TF-IDF features has the best performance among all classifiers I experimented with.